tv42/becky/README.md

 be passed to a function caller *wrapper*. **You** need to write these wrapper functions.

-The name of the default wrapper is (final) extension of the asset filename.
+The name of the default wrapper is the (final) extension of the asset filename.
 For `index.html`, that's `html`.
 You can override the wrapper with `-wrap=NAME`.